bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 And this whole site, *including this very page you are now perusing*, is Kobweb's first user.

 Frontend development in Kotlin is still in its early days, so it's an exciting time to explore the space.
-In this post, I'll introduce some Kobweb basics, and discuss why you might (or might not!) want to use it.
+In this post, I'll introduce some Kobweb basics, as well as discuss why you might (or might not!) want to use it.

 ## Kobweb